How to Make a Bot-Friendly Website for AEO and GEO

 The second cause is self-inflicted.
 Plenty of companies block the very AI systems they want to be recommended by, through permission settings someone configured years ago and nobody has revisited.
 If your brand never shows up in AI answers, check whether you told the AI to go away.

 Once AI can get in and read you, the work is making yourself easy to quote.
 AI systems lift passages, not pages, so content wins when each section answers one question on its own: clear headings, short self-contained explanations, plain tables where they fit.
-One practitioner reported a 10% organic traffic lift from a handful of changes, and the biggest single gain came from serving AI crawlers a simplified, cleanly structured version of each page.
+Practitioners who have run this as an experiment report the largest single gain coming from serving AI crawlers a simplified, cleanly structured version of each page.

 Your facts need the same treatment as your prose.
 What you do, what it costs, who it serves: state these in the structured formats machines can verify, not just in marketing copy.
 The reason is a new step in the buying journey that most teams have not noticed.
 Before an AI assistant recommends a vendor, it checks whether that vendor actually meets the buyer's requirement.
 It can only check claims it can read.
 A site that states its facts plainly qualifies for the shortlist.
 A site that buries them in a brand video does not.